DerBejijing/industrial-crafting/README.md

 This plugin adds many new chemicals, some with certain abilities.
 Every chemical has a certain purity assigned.

+Some chemicals that are either extremely flammable or explosive will create an explosion when dropped into fire.

 Unpure chemicals have the following undesirable side effects:
 - the crafted material will (usually) also be contaminated
 - in a final crafting stage, the recipe has an increased chance of producing junk